hanabi/hanabi.github.io/docs/level-6.md

 ### The Tempo Clue Chop Move (TCCM)

-- In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
-- Thus, a *Tempo Clue* with no other purpose **must** save at least 1 new card, and the player should *Chop Move* their chop card.
-- Remember that *Tempo Clue Chop Moves* **do not** apply in the special situations listed above where natural *Tempo Clues* are allowed.
+- First, see the section on *[Tempo Clues](#the-tempo-clue)*.
+- A *Stalling Tempo Clue* that is given in non-stalling situation doesn't make sense - the cluer must be intending to send a deeper message.
+- We agree that *Tempo Clues* of this nature cause a *Chop Move* in addition to getting the focus of the card to play.
 - For example, in a 3-player game:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues red to Bob, which touches two cards on slot 1 and slot 2.
   - Bob plays red 1 from slot 1.
 The red card in slot 2 could be red 2, red 3, red 4, or red 5.
   - Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
   - Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
 Since it does not get any new cards and only get *Tempo* on one card in total, he knows that he should also *Chop Move* his slot 5 card.
+- *Cadence Clues* can never cause a *Tempo Clue Chop Move*.
-- When determining if a *Tempo Clue* "has a purpose", it should only be evaluated on the turn immediately after the clue is given.
+- When determining if a *Tempo Clue* meets the criteria of a *Cadence Clue*, it should only be evaluated on the turn immediately after the clue is given.
 (This helps keeps things simple and prevents desynchronization.)

 <TempoClueChopMovePart1 />